 Sony 24 mm, f/1.8

-The Sony SEL24F18Z with a Zeiss lens is the premium lens among the wide-angle prime lenses.
+The Sony SEL24F18Z with a Zeiss lens is the best of the bunch when it comes the wide-angle prime lenses.
 It’s priced at around 800-900 euros.

 Normal lenses: Prime lenses for the Sony Alpha 6000

 Normal lenses with focal lengths between 30 and 35 mm are a very good introduction to the world of prime lenses.
 Photos with a focal length of 35 mm approximately correspond to the normal human field of view.

 These lenses are suitable for almost all purposes.
 We like to use them for street, reportage, and portrait shots.

 Sigma also has another 30 mm prime lens in its product range and it’s quite something.
 The Sigma 30 mm F1.4 DC DN has a lens speed of f/1.4.